slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Perfectionism is the fear of being criticized."
 -- Caroline Myss [1952]*

-Strive for excellence, not for perfection.
-From good enough you derive success.
-From perfection you derive procrastination, anxiety and depression.
+Strive for excellence, not perfection.
+Good enough yields success; perfection yields procrastination, anxiety, and depression.
 It’s liberating to see yourself as a «doist».

 > *"There is only one way to avoid criticism: do nothing, say nothing, and be nothing."
 -- Aristotle [-384]*